Tim-Kirkwood/My-first-repository/README2.md

 # Example use:
 ## (1) Preliminaries
-Take BGC from MIBIG, and and analyse with CBLASTER via the command line or CAGECAT web server.  **NOTE: cblaster must be run with these settings** -
+Take BGC from MIBIG, and and analyse with CBLASTER via the command line or CAGECAT web server. ⚠️**WARNING: cblaster must be run with these settings - **⚠️
 ## (2) Collect neighbourhoods
 ### Starting directory structure:
 ```